ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

   - name: Amanda Freeman
     jobtitle: Accounts Manager
     bio: >-
-      She recently celebrated 10 years with ASL, and that included 100% attendance every year!
-Amanda is the number cruncher who we can’t wait to hear from when we eagerly await the P & L results!\

-      \

-      When she isn’t chasing payment from customers, Amanda usually has a paintbrush or trowel in hand, as she loves to decorate the house and she loves to keep the garden looking gorgeous!
+      Amanda is a qualified and committed Accounts professional who has been a valuable member of our team since she joined 10 years ago.
+With a wealth of knowledge and experience in Accounting, Amanda is responsible for all financial transactions and reporting on monthly P & L's.\

+      When Amanda isn't focusing on finance, she enjoys gardening and home decorating.
     image: /img/team8-1-.png
     interests:
       - decorating